mbienaimee/Capstone-PatientPassport/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Development Guidelines
+### Development Guidelines

-### Code Style
 - Use TypeScript for type safety
 - Follow ESLint configuration
 - Write meaningful commit messages
 - Add JSDoc comments for functions
-- Use meaningful variable and function names

-### Testing
-- Write unit tests for business logic
+- Write tests for new features
-- Test API endpoints
-- Test React components
-- Maintain test coverage above 80%

-### Security
-- Never commit sensitive information
-- Use environment variables for configuration
-- Implement proper input validation
-- Follow OWASP security guidelines

-## Support & Documentation

-- **API Documentation**: Available at `/api-docs` endpoint
-- **Component Documentation**: Inline JSDoc comments
-- **Database Schema**: MongoDB models in `backend/src/models/`
-- **Type Definitions**: TypeScript interfaces in `types/` directories

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For questions, support, or contributions, please contact the development team or create an issue in the repository.
+- Ensure accessibility compliance

 ---

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+---

+## 🙏 Credits

-**Patient Passport System** - Empowering healthcare through secure, efficient, and user-friendly digital solutions.
+**Patient Passport System** - Secure, scalable healthcare data management platform.

+For questions or support, please open an issue in the repository or contact the development team.

+---

+**Last Updated**: 2024